 Am rounding out my bread-making streak with Irish Soda Bread, in honour of the day.
-Up until my recent forays into yeast breads, this was the only bread I ever attempted, using a recipe from the (sadly) now defunct Gourmet Magazine.
-(Mind you… a quick internet search on this revealed many Irish Soda Bread recipes from Gourmet and none match mine…) Still obsessed with the ATK / Cook’s Illustrated, All Time Best Bread Recipes publication, I decided to try theirs.
+Up until my recent forays into yeast breads, this was the only bread I ever attempted, using a (lost) recipe from the (sadly) now defunct Gourmet Magazine.
+(Update - am happy to report that I found my original recipe from Gourmet and so have shared that also!)
+Still obsessed with the ATK / Cook’s Illustrated, All Time Best Bread Recipes publication, I decided to try theirs.

 In a recent interview on CBC, America’s Test Kitchen’s Christopher Kimball acknowledged that they spend on average $12,000 testing each recipe – that represents hours of (hu)manpower and ingredients.
 End result, in my experience, has been that their recipes are reliable and almost foolproof.
 I say ‘almost’ because I can sometimes find some way of goofing things up a wee bit.

 I began to make Irish Soda Bread after our first (of several) trips to Ireland.
 I have always been much more drawn to walking on cool windy beaches than hot southern ones.
 I can’t be the only person who has felt an inexplicable peaceful bond with a place they visited.
 Though I have no known Irish genes, I always felt at home there, and used to joke that I must have lived there in another life.
 (As a footnote, my brother loves green, celebrates St. Patrick's Day, and is always fêted by his family on this day.
 Maybe there are some Irish genes lurking in there somewhere.
 My daughter-in-law just reminded me that she is 40% Irish - too bad she's not here to break bread with me.)